-The Service has responded by notifying the Council that it does not issue approval for concept proposals, however, has provided advice for further consideration in the assessment of future proposals at the site, given the proposed development.
-The Service's advisory requirements have been included in the recommended conditions of consent, found in Attachment 6 to this report.
+The Service has responded by issuing a 'bush fire safety authority' for the development, which sets out its requirements for hazard protection and servicing of the site.
+The Service's requirements have been included in the recommended conditions of consent, found in Attachment 8 to this report.